PiJoules/FlaskApache/README.md

 # Setting up a Flask Application on Apache
-Instructions on how to setup a flask application on an existing apache server.
+These are instructions on how to setup a flask application on an existing apache server.
 For an existing apache server, you will just need to proxy HTTP traffic through apache to your flask app.
 This way, apache can handle the static files (which it's very good at - much better than the debug server built into Flask) and act as a reverse proxy for your dynamic content, passing those requests to Flask.

+Also included are instructions on how to run multiple applications on the same server.
+With this, you can support subdomains on your website, and be able to get the most of your VPN without having to use one VPN for each application you would like to deploy.

 ## Dependencies
-These instructions asume you are on a `Linux` OS on a `Bash` shell.
+These instructions asume you are on a `Linux` OS using a `Bash` shell.
 These instructions also assume you have `python`, `git`, `vim` (or some other text editor), and `apache2` installed.

 Other dependecies will be installed while running these instructions.
 I do not assume you have these installed beforehand because these new ones are not required for running the default apache server.
 This repo also contains a sample Flask application that will be used in this example.